-Student may opt to enroll in the Semester Payment Plan and pay tuition can also be paid in monthly installment payments each month throughout the semester.
-This option has a one-time fee of \$70.00 per semester.
-Equal installment payments will be due on the first day of each month over the course of the term.
+Students may opt to enroll in the Semester Payment Plan and pay tuition in monthly installment payments each month throughout the semester.
+This option has a one-time fee per semester.
+Equal installment paymentswill be due on the first day of each month over the course of the term.
 The total semester balance must be paid off by the last day of the current term.

-A student opting into the Semester Payment Plan will go the COMmons, and set up their payment plan.
+A student opting into the Semester Payment Plan will go Sonis and set up their payment plan.
 Payments will be auto deducted using a credit or debit card or direct bank account debit.
 If a monthly payment is declined, a \$25 fee will apply for each declined payment.
 A signed Semester Payment Plan must be activated before the tuition due date to avoid a tuition late payment fee.
-There is a one-time payment plan fee of \$70 of the tuition and fee balance per semester.
-Use the following link to get started.
-ACH Payment Plan.